toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `description`
     }
     @Answer {
-        A short summary of what the template is for or what makes it unique.
+        A short explanation of the template’s purpose, features, or distinguishing characteristics.
     }
 }